aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

 An ABOUT file documents one file or directory.
 The mandatory "about_resource" field reference the documented file or directory.
-The value of the "about_resource" field is the name of the referenced file or directory.
+The value of the "about_resource" field is the name or path of the referenced file or directory.

-On the other hand, there is another field "about_resource_path" can be a name stored in the same directory as the ABOUT file or a POSIX path relative to the path of the ABOUT file.
-POSIX paths use a "/" forward slash sign as path separators.

 A tool processing an ABOUT file must report an error if this field is missing.